Serving Southern California's Inland Empire since 1987

 Lightweight vinyl wallpaper (like the kind found in RVs or prefabricated walls) can wrinkle, bubble, or peel away from paneling.
 Often this is caused by the friction of an adjacent trim piece, cabinet, counter, or silicone caulking.
 Attempt to loosen or remove any source of friction.
 For silicone caulking, carefully use a razor blade to make a smooth cut, separating it from the wall.
 You won't see the razor cut, the caulking will be preserved, and the wallpaper will stop being pulled away from the paneling by the counter.
 Heat the area with a hair dryer (or a heat gun on low setting).
 Most of the wrinkles or bubbles will disappear on their own.
 Immediately follow the heat gun with a damp cloth, pressing firmly.
 The heat will reactivate the adhesive on the wallpaper.

-gouges in your linoleum floor?
+Cuts or gouges in your linoleum floor?

 First, clean the surface first to remove any dirt or grease.
 A multipurpose household cleaner works well for dirt.
 Black grease will require a solvent like mineral spirits or lacquer thinner.